 Working on the basis of this principle, Bryan finds two main similarities: some similar names and a similar order of names, both of which are highly prone to fluidity and, therefore, carry diminished weight.
 He also finds ten dissimilarities.
 Five of these [(1) connection to the flood in Genesis 5 not found in Genesis 4; (2) Genesis 5 records ten generations, but Genesis 4 only seven, or eight if Adam is included; (3) the segmentation after Lamech in Genesis 4 appears to be part of the original list, but the segmentation after Noah in Genesis 5 appears to be added to the list; (4) the begetting formulas differ; (5) the functions differ] are prone to change and carry little weight.

 The other five dissimilarities tend to resist fluidity.46 One is the absence of Noah in Genesis 4.
 Bryan implies that even a change in function or purpose would not lead to the omission of such an important figure.
 A second is the inclusion of a segmented generation of three males and a female after Lamech in Genesis 4, which is absent entirely in Genesis 5.
 A third fluidity-resistant difference is the stress on the beginnings of certain aspects of culture in Genesis 4, which is totally missing from Genesis 5.
-A forth is the numerical data given throughout Genesis 5, but nowhere found in Genesis 4.
+A fourth is the numerical data given throughout Genesis 5, but nowhere found in Genesis 4.
 Bryan comments,

 This is not easily explained by fluidity since even in the [Sumerian King List] the varying traditions of seven to ten kings all have the [numbers] included.
 The numbers are present even in texts that are fragmented.47